moves-rwth/storm/documentation/usage/languages.md

 ## GreatSPN editor projects

 The [GreatSPN editor](http://www.di.unito.it/~amparore/mc4cslta/editor.html) is a GUI capable of specifying and verifying GSPNs.
-Project files (XML) specifying a single GSPN can be parsed directly by storm.
+Project files (XML) specifying a single GSPN can be parsed directly by Storm.

 # DFTs